RSV INFORMATION HUB

 The exact timing can vary by region and from year to year, but most provinces see a rise in RSV cases beginning in late fall, with peak activity during winter months (December to February).

-Yes — both the maternal RSV vaccine and the infant RSV immunization for babies are safe and effective.
-They’ve been approved by Health Canada and are used worldwide to help protect babies from serious RSV illness.
+Both the maternal RSV vaccine and the infant RSV immunization for babies are approved in Canada and have been carefully reviewed by Health Canada for quality, safety, and effectiveness.

 RSV protection programs vary from province to province.
 Talk to a healthcare provider to learn about what is available in your area.